oszuidwest/zwfm-metadata/README.md

 - Updates both FM RDS RadioText and Streaming Output Song
 - Uses StereoTool's undocumented JSON API.
 Field ID's might be different in other versions
 - Currently validated with StereoTool version 10.71
-- Recommended for use with the RDS formatter for 64-character compliance
+- **REQUIRED:** Must be used with the RDS formatter for proper character encoding
-- Automatically handles EBU Latin character set (0-255 range) for proper RDS encoding
+- **StereoTool Bug Workaround:** The RDS formatter converts all extended Latin characters (é, ø, ß, etc.) to pure ASCII as a temporary workaround for a bug in StereoTool's RDS implementation.
+While the EBU Latin character set (0x80-0xFF) should be valid for RDS, StereoTool doesn't handle these characters correctly.
+The formatter transliterates them (é→e, ø→o, ß→ss) to ensure compatibility until this bug is fixed

 ### Custom Payload Mapping